jonasjancarik/rapid-requests/README.md

 #### resultTransform (`function`)

 Applied to each result after all requests are finished.
+This can be used to change the format of the final result objects, though it may be more transparent to process the result objects in your code in a .then() block or similar.

 #### progressBar (`boolean`|`string`)